datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ![datamodel](images/datamodel.png?raw=true)

-Welcome to the 'Building Efficient Data Model with Cassandra' workshop!
+Welcome to **Building Efficient Data Model with Cassandra**!
 In this two-hour workshop, the Developer Advocate team of DataStax presents the process and the main tenets of Data Modeling as is done when working with Apache Cassandra, the powerful distributed NoSQL database that has been covered in [the first week of this bootcamp](../week1-intro-to-cassandra).